 Similarly, psychometric tests are likely to contain cultural bias, given that psychometric tests can be difficult to standardize across languages.
-This poses a very big problem for recruiters in Singapore whom need to assess local and expat candidates from a wide range of backgrounds.
+This poses a very big problem for recruiters in international countries/cities whom need to assess local and expat candidates from a wide range of backgrounds.

 In today’s litigious environment this should be enough to leave employers wondering if psychometric tests fulfil a company’s obligations to take an inclusive, non-discriminatory and ethical approach to recruitment.